 As of now, no prescribed limit for cash holding has been defined by the government but cash transactions above Rs.
 2 lakhs have already been banned.
 Added to that, the IT Act prohibits acceptance or payment of Rs.
 20,000 or more in cash as advance amount for purchase of immovable property.
 Further, quoting of PAN number has been made a compulsion for any purchase of more than Rs.
 1 lakh.
 Moreover, Government want to make it very clear to the general public that you need to transact using your debit/card cards while you make a payment of a large sum of money so that it could come in records.

-According to Mr. Adhia – what demonetisation has done is that it has destroyed the stock of black money while the recent ban on cash transactions above Rs.
+According to Mr Adhia – what demonetisation has done is that it has destroyed the stock of black money while the recent ban on cash transactions above Rs.
 2 lakhs are going to prevent the future flow of illegal money in the economy.
-He further added by saying that – “if there will be a cash transaction limit in place, no one will be able to spend their black money as black money transactions always happens in cash.”
+He further added by saying that – “if there will be a cash transaction limit in place, no one will be able to spend their black money as black money transactions always happen in cash.”

 The move is considered to be a revolutionary one as it is expected to completely eliminate the flow of black money in the market and which will also help to keep a check on big national issues like terrorism and smuggling of weapons and drugs.
-As a matter of fact, these life-threating and evil institutions only survive on the availability of black money, which is nothing but the unrecorsded cash transactions.
-By setting a cash transaction limit, government is sending a very clear message to every one of those involved in generating or supplying illegal money.
+As a matter of fact, these life-threating and evil institutions only survive on the availability of black money, which is nothing but the unrecorded cash transactions.
+By setting a cash transaction limit, the government is sending a very clear message to every one of those involved in generating or supplying illegal money.